-Symptoms from the shot may make you feel bad enough that you need to take time off from work or daily activities, but they should go away within a few days.
-Even if you do have side effects, it is still important to get the second shot.
+Side effects from the shot may affect your ability to do daily activities, but they will go away in a few days.
+Even if you have side effects, you should get the second shot.
 Any side effects from the vaccine are far less dangerous than the potential for serious illness or death from COVID-19.

 HOW TO GET THE VACCINE

 There are several ways you can look for vaccination providers near you.

 - Text your zip code to 438829 or call 1-800-232-0233 to find vaccine locations near you.

 - Check your local pharmacy's website to see if vaccination appointments are available.
 Find out which pharmacies are participating in the Federal Retail Pharmacy Program.

 Learn what to expect when you get your COVID-19 vaccine.